 - slightly hyperintense (35%) to grey matter

-- rarely hypointense, usually in the setting of the so-called white epidermoid (the term refers to the T1 appearance) 2
+- rarely hypointense to grey matter, usually in the setting of the so-called white epidermoid (the term refers to the T1 appearance) 2

 - often heterogeneous/dirty signal; higher than CSF

 - beware of flow artefact from CSF pulsation which can mimic this appearance

-- useful for differentiation from arachnoid cysts due to increased signal (due to a combination of true restricted diffusion and T2 shine through) which is not seen with arachnoid cysts
+- useful for differentiation from arachnoid cysts due to increased signal (due to a combination of abnormal restricted diffusion and T2 shine through), which is not seen with arachnoid cysts

 Treatment and prognosis